 The sensors in a sprinkler head and a smoke detector work in similar manners.
 In case there is a potential fire, the sensors automatically respond to trigger something.
 A smoke detector will trigger an alarm which alerts the fire department and the buildings residents.
 While an automatic fire sprinkler system immediately tries to put the fire out.
 The existence of one system does eliminate the need for the other.
 It is best to have both as complete preventive measures in case one system fails to deliver.

 When a fire starts, the resulting smoke will trigger a smoke detector which rings the alarm.
 In a home or residential building, it gives an immediate alert for everyone inside the building to get out at once before the fire spreads.
 As the fire grows, it heats up the surrounding air.
 A sprinkler head is sensitive to high temperature, so it activates as the hot air reaches its sensor.
 To avoid mistakenly being set off, the sprinkler head is designed to detect fire-specific temperature which is usually between 135 to 165 degrees Fahrenheit.
 The sensors are typically made of glycerin-based liquid contained in a small glass tube.
 Hot air will make the liquid expand and eventually break the glass to activate the sprinkler head.

 Depending on the installation type, a sprinkler head can be connected to a dedicated water service line, or a water service line that also serves the domestic usage.
+In some cases the system is fed from rooftop water tanks.
 When it is active, the valve that connects the water supply to the sprinkler head is opened to release water.
 The water doesn’t spray in a single direction, but it behaves similar to water coming out from a lawn sprinkler head.
 This enables it to cover a greater area.
 The water is evenly dispersed, to cover a 360 degree area.
 This greatly helps prevent a fire from spreading.

 Types of systems for Domestic Fire Sprinklers